ShyftNetwork/daf-mobile/README.md

 $ cd ios && bundle exec pod install
 ```

+### Setup specific for Android.
+Assuming that you jave Android SDK setup already

+Create a local.properties in the android directory and add the line below.
+You may have to specify full path

+sdk.dir = ~/Library/Android/sdk

+Must also start the virtual device.
+NOTE: When you run the command `react-native run-android` it will start the local server so don't bother running the 'yarn start'.
+It will fail to run because port 8081 will be taken

 ### Quick - Non Contributors (iOS)

 You can safely install pods directly without bundler.
 You will need to have cocopods installed globally on your machine.